 Periodic audits will be performed to ensure compliance.

-All personnel must take one of the MyLINC trainings for COVID-19 safety based on what is most applicable to their activities on campus.
 Listed below are the links to the possible training modules in order to return to campus.

 Offices and Conference Rooms